paulmelis/sahara-julia/README.md

 end
 ```

 In C++ I would have placed the `strength` field in the `Light` supertype (all lights have a strength), but in Julia *abstract types cannot contain fields*.
 But unfortunately concrete types, which *can* contain fields, can not have subtypes.
-These typing restrictions are really hard to swallow at first when you're used to OOP, by the way, they feel unnecessarily strict.
+These typing restrictions are really hard to swallow at first when you're used to OOP, by the way, they feel unnecessarily strict (but are apparently for optimization reasons).

 Anyways, during porting from Python I did the next best thing, which is to give both concrete light types a `strength` field.
 This field should therefore always be available when accessing `light.strength` as long as `light` is an instance of `PointLight` or `HemisphericalLight`.
 But the variable `light` in the loop above is of type `Light`, which is abstract (and thus contains no fields).
 So the Julia compiler can not assume it has a field `strength` and therefore also doesn't know its type.
 Hence the type of `light.strength` is reluctantly assumed to be `Any`.